ministryofjustice/hmpps-audit-api/README.md

 ### Running

 `localstack` is used to emulate the AWS SQS service.
-When running the integration tests this will be started automatically.
-If you want the tests to use an already running version of `localstack` run the tests with the environment `AWS_PROVIDER=localstack`.
-This has the benefit of running the test quicker without the overhead of starting the `localstack` container.

-Any commands in `localstack/setup-sqs.sh` will be run when `localstack` starts, so this should contain commands to create the appropriate queues.
+Run the tests with the environment `HMPPS_SQS_PROVIDER=localstack`.

 Running all services (including localstack) except this application (hence allowing you to run this in the IDE)